 Start your Thanksgiving feast with a light, flavorful soup.
 (Serve it as either a healthy Thanksgiving appetizer or side.)
 Pureed harvest veggies—butternut squash, carrots, and leeks—fill the vitamin-rich soup.
 A splash of crème fraîche takes the creaminess to the next level.

 Twice-Baked Sweet Potatoes

 Taste the essence of autumn in one healthy bite.
 Cranberries and walnuts flavor these twice-baked sweet potatoes that clock in at a less than 160 calories per serving.
 Plus, this healthy sweet potato recipe for Thanksgiving can be made up to 24 hours in advance.
 Easy and nutritious options?
 Now that’s something to be thankful for.

 Two-Tone Green Bean Salad with Hazelnuts and Parmesan

 Cranberry-Pear Chutney-Topped Sweet Potatoes

-Sweet potatoes, cranberries, and pears—it doesn't get any more Thanksgiving-y than this!
-We roast the sweet potatoes to enhance their sweetness and top them with a naturally sweet-tart chutney for loads of flavor and fiber in under 170 calories!
+Sweet potatoes, cranberries, and pears—it doesn't get any more Thanksgiving-y than this.
+Roast the spuds to enhance their sweetness, then top the healthy sweet potato recipe for Thanksgiving with a naturally sweet-tart chutney for loads of flavor and fiber in less than 170 calories.